-Lake Tech's Career Fair is right around the corner-Friday, May 1.
-Make sure that your students are prepared for it in order to be able to effectively network, and even land a job.
+Lake Tech's Career Fair is right around the corner-Wednesday, May 3.
+Make sure that your students are prepared for it in order to effectively network, and even land a job.

-For the next few weeks, my Tech Tips will be geared to students preparing for the upcoming Career Fair and tips for networking and procuring a job.
+For the next two weeks, my Tech Tips will be geared to students preparing for the upcoming Career Fair and tips for networking and procuring a job.
 Please share with your students.